shokokb/shokokb-portfolio/README.md

 ## Research & Learning

+2026-10-10: Embroidery transforms the one-dimensional concept of dots into two dimensions.

 2026-01-08: The embroidery motif is shown as an approximate design.

 2026-01-06: Checked the relation between embroidery and topology in math.